StaveDahl/emacs/README.md

     Options:
-      -u name  Use name for USNA login (default $USER) -b file  Skip login and instead use cookie stored in this file -c file  Save the login cookie to this file
+      -u name  Use name for USNA login (default $USER) -m mon   Use month like APR instead of the current month -b file  Skip login and instead use cookie stored in this file -c file  Save the login cookie to this file